MFava91/SmarTo/readme.md

 ## Something you have to know

-- This is a little project built and develop in a week.
+- This is a little project built and develop in a week, in my free time after work.
 Many features are missing and the sensors can still be changed.
 - If you like this project, help is always welcome.

 ## ToDo